Top UK University and Oxbridge Admissions Tests

 How We Support Preparation For The Oxbridge Aptitude Tests

 N.B.
 The majority of admissions tests are designed for entry to Oxford and Cambridge.
-However, some universities e.g. Imperial and Edinburgh, also utilise the same admissions tests e.g. MAT.
+However, some universities e.g. Durham, Imperial, LSE, and UCL also utilise the same admissions tests e.g. ESAT and TMUA.

 Preparing for Oxbridge Admissions Tests: Study Resources and Tips